arabindo/GNUanimation/index.md

 > These tips may not seem to be clear unless you really start to work on the problem.
 Only then you'll understand what I'm talking about.

 - GNUPlot support array type variable declaration.
 So you can define two arrays, one for colour and another for the different radius of two circles.
-  - Another important point to note: while declaring an array for the colour combination use Hexa code for the colour.
-There are plenty of websites where you can find the Hexa code for the different colours
+  - Another important point to note: while declaring an array for the colour combination, use Hexa code for the colour.
+There are plenty of websites where you can find the Hexa code for the different colours.

 ```gnuplot
 array array_name=[element1, element2, element3....]